Eagle FM (Australia)

-93.5 Eagle FM is a contemporary hit music station based in Goulburn, Australia and broadcasting to the Southern Tablelands region of New South Wales on 93.5 FM.
+93.5 Eagle FM is a contemporary hit music station based in Goulburn,[Australia and broadcasting to the Southern Tablelands region of New South Wales on 93.5 FM.
 Eagle FM is a part of the Capital Radio Network.

 About

-Eagle FM launched on 31 January 1997 as the subsequent FM licence to Goulburn's commercial station on AM, 2GN (now GNFM).
+Eagle FM launched on 31 January 1997 as the subsequent FM licence to Goulburn's commercial station on AM, 2GN.

 The station is owned in a near 50–50 joint venture between Capital Radio Network and Grant Broadcasters trading as Goulburn Radio Broadcasters Pty.
 Ltd. The station shares its branding and music with fellow Capital Radio Network station Snow FM.

-Eagle FM's Goulburn studios ("Radio Goulburn") are shared with sister station GNFM (formerly 2GN).
+Eagle FM's Goulburn studios ("Radio Goulburn") are shared with sister station GNFM.
 The building is located on the corner of Lagoon and Union streets.
 Eagle FM is primarily played out from Studio A. Goulburn Radio Broadcasters is also responsible for broadcasting Grant Broadcasters' national hot country network, KIX Country, in the Southern Tablelands.

 Eagle FM has a repeater in Crookwell, re-transmitting Eagle FM on 103.9 MHz.